UFV's Bachelor of Education as a second degree

 Be a teacher, make a difference

-- Core courses in social justice, special education, indigenous education, and second language instruction
+- Core courses in social justice, special education, Indigenous education, second language instruction, and reflective practice

-- Instruction with a strong emphasis on transformative learning and developing critical thinking skills
+- Instruction with a strong emphasis on transformative learning and the development of critical thinking skills

 - Focus on the integration of knowledge and practice in the classroom